SAYANDAS-DEVELOPER/AI-Precision-Farming-Assistant/README.md

 Passionate about:
 - Artificial Intelligence
 - Machine Learning
+- Smart Agriculture
 - AgriTech Innovation
-- Smart Farming Solutions
+- Real-world AI Solutions

 ---

-# 📜 License

-This project is licensed under the MIT License.

----

 # ⭐ Support

 If you like this project:

-⭐ Star the repository
+⭐ Star this repository
-🍴 Fork the project
+🍴 Fork this project
 📢 Share with others

 ---

-# 🌍 “Smart Farming for a Better Future” 🚜
+# 🌍 “Empowering Farmers with Smart AI Technology” 🚜